banbaralab/aspcafe/README.md

 ```

 #### Multi-objective CAFE Problem considering Minimal Perturbation
-The bellow command finds an optimal solution of a Multi-objective CAFE Problem
+The bellow command finds an optimal solution of a Multi-objective CAFE Problem considering Minimal Perturbation:
-considering Minimal Perturbation.
+the original solution is legacy\_ovm.lp, the new instance is a set of ovm.lp and additional\_constraint.lp and the CAFE standard value is 9.0km/L.
 The asprin's option `-n 0` allows for enumerating optima.

 ```